Edit Blog Post

 One of the highlights of a visit to the Akumal Monkey Sanctuary is time in the squirrel monkey enclosure.
 Their curiosity had them climbing across our shoulders and perching on our heads, not shy at all about getting petted.
 Many monkeys taken in at the sanctuary are on track to be released to the wild, but some that were raised as pets, like this squirrel monkey, have been unable to learn to fend for themselves and will remain at the sanctuary.

-of town that is near the cruise ship port, not right on the beach.
 Since we had a car it only took a few minutes to get out on the highway and over to the beach part of town.
 Every day cruise ships would dock in the morning and innumerable souvenir shops and tables with conch shells would pop up along the malecón, only to disappear in the evening when everybody went back to the ship.
 It was very lively during the day and we enjoyed the people watching and the painted benches along the malecón.
 Some were just murals, but several were clearly books, the sides of the benches painted as pages and a cover.
 We identified The Little Prince and Peter Pan easily, although some books were more obscure.
 Evenings were calm and although the beach was dark, the restaurants along the malecón were all open.
 Our favorite was Fernando’s for the little smoothie and tequila shot served before you order, the array of salsas served with chips, the excellent and very cheap meals, and the shot of coffee and tequila served after the meal.
 We also tried a few other places, which were all excellent.
-We went
+We went on a snorkel with Doctor Dive and had an outstanding guide, (an Italian named

 My new favorite bird, I first saw the Motmot at the Akumal Monkey Sanctuary, near their cenote.
 I learned that the bird carves deep nests in the soft limestone of cenotes, so I was on the lookout for it at every cenote we visited.
 This Turquoise-Browed Motmot, one of six species of Motmots, was at Cenote Dos Ojos, swinging its tail back and forth in their characteristic pendulum motion.